mc-datapacks/en/src/conventions/datapack_advancement.md

 ### Note

-everything encased inside `<...>` should be change to what is specify there.
+everything encased inside `<...>` should be changed to the specified information.

 ## Result